CONFERENCE PROGRAMME

 The session begins with a one to one conversation exploring operational efficiency, workforce dynamics, and technology adoption from Unifi’s perspective.

-This joint session highlights a case study on the turnaround transformation achieved through collaboration between WFS and Frontier.
-Six stations (LAX, IAH, AUS, MSY, TOL, and BDL) have adopted Frontier’s system, improving safety, SLA performance, and on-time operations.
-The rollout features handheld and headset communication, replacing radios and messaging apps, alongside voice AI for hands-free coordination.
+This joint session highlights a case study on the turnaround transformation achieved through collaboration between WFS, Frontier, and Tarmac Technologies.
+Multiple stations are adopting the collaboratively developed solution, and we will cover what we have seen through using AI to improve safety, SLAs, and on-time-performance.
+The pilot features handheld and headset communication, replacing radios and messaging apps, alongside voice AI for hands-free coordination.
 Integration with existing databases and ramp systems supports efficiency.
 The initiative involves all team roles, from remote operations in Brazil to leadership, with a focus on safe implementation, minimal disruption, and strong user adoption.

 A forward-looking discussion on the evolution of PRM services, moving beyond traditional service delivery toward a more controlled, data-driven operational model.
 As airlines and service providers face increasing pressure around cost, performance, and passenger experience, the role of technology is shifting from support tools to real-time operational control.
 This session will explore how assistive service technologies, live data, and integrated service design can improve accessibility while enhancing efficiency, predictability, and profitability across PRM operations in the Americas